YUSD Stablecoin Price Hits $0.99 (YUSD)

 Buying and Selling YUSD Stablecoin

-It is usually not currently possible to purchase alternative cryptocurrencies such as YUSD Stablecoin directly using US dollars.
-Investors seeking to acquire YUSD Stablecoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to purchase alternative cryptocurrencies such as YUSD Stablecoin directly using U.S. dollars.
+Investors seeking to acquire YUSD Stablecoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase YUSD Stablecoin using one of the aforementioned exchanges.

 Receive News & Updates for YUSD Stablecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YUSD Stablecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.